wp-fail2ban/docs/defines/constants/WP_FAIL2BAN_XMLRPC_LOG.rst

 ----

 For debugging and development purposes.
-Logs the complete raw XML-RPC message to the specified file, which is useful for analyzing unusual XML-RPC attacks.
+Logs the complete raw XML-RPC message to the specified file, which is useful for analysing unusual XML-RPC attacks.

 .. code-block:: php
    :caption: Example: Log XML-RPC messages